-Farid O. Karimi is a senior researcher at the Faculty of Bioeconomy.
+Farid O. Karimi is a senior researcher and lecturer at the Faculty of Bioeconomy.

 Farid is an environmental social scientist.
 His main research interests are in the social sciences, with a particular focus on issues related to the energy transition, climate change, energy security and energy politics.
 Furthermore, Farid has taught courses on global environmental challenges, environment and culture and cross-cultural risk governance, among others.